 Those who would like to complement a major in another field with study in public relations may choose this minor, which requires 21 credits.
-Required courses include communication basics, public relations strategies, and persuasive campaign techniques.
-Students must also complete a practicum and take three elective classes in topics like media writing, business communications, and international marketing.
+Required courses include public relations strategies, and persuasive campaign techniques.
+Students must also take four elective classes in topics like media writing, business communications, and international marketing.

 Bachelor of Arts in Public Relations

 This bachelor's degree program prepares students to enter the workforce.
-The program require 43-45 credits and includes coursework in public relations strategies, event planning, public relations technology, persuasive campaigns, marketing, argumentative writing, and propaganda, among other topics.
-Students are required to complete a practicum in public relations in which they will work on a real-life PR project that benefits the community.
+The program requires a minimum of 47 credits and includes coursework in public relations strategies, event planning, public relations technology, persuasive campaigns, marketing, and argumentative writing, among other topics.
+Students are required to complete an internship in public relations in which they will work on a real-life PR project that benefits the community.
 Students are also required to complete a senior seminar on leadership.

 Ursuline College's public relations programs are housed within the Business School.
 Obtaining hands-on learning through a required internship is a benchmark of the public relations and marketing programs.
 An internship may also lead to employment following graduation.